Groups will take place locally, during the school day. You will get help to travel to the group, and back to school, if you need it.

 Will my child be treated with respect?

-You child and their experiences is at the heart of Cedar.
+Your child and their experience is at the heart of Cedar.
 We will absolutely treat them with care and respect, reinforcing positive boundaries and also supporting their journey through Cedar.
 The programme is designed for your child to share their experiences with other children who have had similar experiences.
-Our facilitators are trained to hold that space to make sure everyone is kept safe and feels valued.
+Our facilitators are trained to make sure everyone is kept safe and feels valued.

 Where will it be?
 Will there be transport?
 Is the transport vetted?
 How will we know they arrived ok